 Farm Sanctuary works hard both to pass good state legislation and to stop bad state legislation.
-Please check out the current bills listed below and take action on any that are happening in your state.
-If you’re a Farm Sanctuary member, please make sure we have your email address and postal address (so we know what state you’re in), and we will alert you to any future legislation that affects farm animals in your state.
+Because state legislative sessions are generally fairly brief, and because we coordinate activities on bills with other organizations, we generally do not post state legislative updates here, but instead we ask that you please make sure we have your email address and postal address (so we know what state you’re in), and we will alert you to any future legislation that affects farm animals in your state.

 Since Farm Sanctuary partnered with the Humane Society of the United States (HSUS) and the Animal Rights Foundation of Florida on the first state ban on a factory farming practice — the ban on gestation crates in Florida in 2002 — momentum has spread to get rid of some of the worst abuses of farm animals.

 In 2004, we led the charge to ban both the production and sale of foie gras in California.
 Then in 2006, again partnering with HSUS, we followed our landslide Florida victory with a ban on both gestation and veal crates in Arizona.
 The year 2008 was our biggest challenge yet, working to ban cruel confinement systems in California, the country’s top agricultural state.
-Working with HSUS, we banned veal and gestation crates, and battery cages, and the measure passed by the highest margin of any other citizen initiative in California history.
+Working with HSUS, we banned veal and gestation crates, and battery cages, and the measure passed with the most affirmative votes of any other citizen initiative in California history.